prometheus-operator/prometheus-operator/Documentation/user-guides/getting-started.md

           containerPort: 8080
 ```

-To monitor the application using a `ServiceMonitor`, target discovery is required.
-We will begin by creating a `Service` object for this purpose.

 ## Using ServiceMonitors

-Let's expose the application with a Service object that selects all the Pods with the label `app` set to `example-app` and specify the port where the metrics are exposed.
+To monitor the application using a `ServiceMonitor`, we will begin by exposing the application with a Service object that selects all the Pods with the label `app` set to `example-app` and specify the port where the metrics are exposed.

 ```yaml mdox-exec="cat example/user-guides/getting-started/example-app-service.yaml"
 kind: Service